ConradSpiteri/Anemone_1/README.md

 ##`Anemone_1_Parser.py`
 Extract basic information from the statement.

 Current implementation includes; *Bank Name*, *Sort Code*, *Account Number* and *List of transactions* including whether the transaction is **_"Paid In"_** or **_"Paid Out"_**.
-Currently no data is being saved but the data is in the correct format where a debit transaction would have the Paid Out field set to `0.00` (last field entry) while a Paid In field is the other way around (zero field in the penultimate position).
+Data is being saved to a text file.
+The file name is made up of the sort code and account number separated by an underscore.
+The output files can be located in the `\Converted\Statements\` folder.
+The file structure is made up of a harmonized date, harmonized transaction type, transaction description (limited to 50 characters), **_"Paid In"_** boolean (0 or 1) and the value of the transaction.
+The fields are separated by a questionmark "?".

 The code takes no arguments but expects text files to be in a specific directory as detailed by `srcDocPath` (line 26).
 These text files are the OCRed documents using Anemone_1_OCR.py.
 It also expects to write the resulting text file into the path detailed by `dstDocPath` (line 27).
 Please change these values to the appropriate paths on your machine.
 (If running on Windows use "\\\\" instead of "/" to separate the folders in the path name.)

 **Dependencies:** The code has no special dependancies.
 Standard dependancies are; `sys`,`os`, `glob`, `re`, `time`, `mmap`and `contextlib`.
-The code also calls `findData.py` which contians the various extraction method routines.
-Aslo the PDF files need to be only one page long when OCRed in order to generate Markovian text files and spacing (See Processed/Statements/ folder)
+The code also calls `HSBC.py` or `NATWEST.py` depending on the identified bank statement.
+The code in these files are very similar but they are tweaked to work with their respective issuing bank and contian various extraction method routines.
+Also the PDF files need to be only one page long when OCRed in order to generate Markovian text files and spacing (See Processed/Statements/ folder)

-Current output is to screen only.

 ##`Anemone_1_OCR.py`
 OCRs bank statements into text files using ABBYY Cloud OCR SDK.
 The OCR account details can be changed from AbbyyOnlineSdk.py lines 38 and 39. **To register for a free account** go to http://ocrsdk.com/ then enter the ApplicationId and Password in their respective lines.